-Jewish New Year.
-Traditions include eating apples owing the shofar (ram's horn).
-Most Jews attend ys and the preceding evening.
-Yom Kippur is considered by Jews to be the holiest and most solemn day of the year.
+ROSH HASHANAH (Jewish New Year) Rosh Hashanah is the Jewish New Year.
+Traditions include eating apples dipped in honey and blowing the shofar (ram's horn).
+Most Jews attend synagogue on these days and the preceding evening.
+YOM KIPPUR (Day of Atonement) Yom Kippur is considered by Jews to be the holiest and most solemn day of the year.
 Fasting begins at sundown and ends after nightfall the following day.
 Most Jews attend synagogue on this day and the preceding evening.
-Sukkot is a seven-day festival, also known as the Feast or Festival of Booths, the Feast of Tabernacles, or just Tabernacles.
+SUKKOT (Feast of Tabernacles) Sukkot is a seven-day festival, also known as the Feast or Festival of Booths, the Feast of Tabernacles, or just Tabernacles.
 It is one of the three pilgrimage festivals mentioned in the Bible.
 Sukkot is celebrated by the building of a sukkah , or temporary dwelling, outdoors.
-This holiday immediately follows the conclusion of the holiday of Sukkot.
-This holiday immediately follows the holidays of Sukkot and Shemini Atzeret.
-It concludes and begins anew the annual reading cycle of the Torah , the Five Books of Moses that make up a portion of the Jewish Bible. h) is an eight-day festival marked by the lighting of st night, two on the second and so on-using a alled a menorah or chanukiah .
-Although not a major plarity has increased in recent years, especially a Traditions include a game involving the spinning of sotato latkes (pancakes) and gift-giving.
-Purim is one of the most joyous Jewish holidays.
+SHEMINI ATZERET (Eighth Day of Sukkot) This holiday immediately follows the conclusion of the holiday of Sukkot.
+SIMCHAT TORAH (Rejoicing of the Law) This holiday immediately follows the holidays of Sukkot and Shemini Atzeret.
+It concludes and begins anew the annual reading cycle of the Torah , the Five Books of Moses that make up a portion of the Jewish Bible.
+HANUKKAH (Festival of Lights) Hanukkah (or Chanukah) is an eight-day festival marked by the lighting of candles-one on the first night, two on the second and so on-using a special candle holder called a menorah or chanukiah .
+Although not a major Jewish holiday, its popularity has increased in recent years, especially among American Jews.
+Traditions include a game involving the spinning of dreidels (tops), eating potato latkes (pancakes) and gift-giving.
+PURIM Purim is one of the most joyous Jewish holidays.
 Purim commemorates the events that took place in the Book of Esther.
 Traditions include masquerading in costumes and giving care packages to those in need.
-Passover (or Pesach) commemorates the liberation of the Hebrew slaves from Egypt.
+PASSOVER (Pesach) Passover (or Pesach) commemorates the liberation of the Hebrew slaves from Egypt.
 A feast called a seder is held on the first two nights and sometimes on the final two nights of the eight-day holiday.
 No leavened food (e.g., bread, cake) is eaten during Passover.
 Matzah (unleavened bread) is consumed instead.
-During the last two days of Passover, no work is permitted.
-Shavuot, the Feast of Weeks, is also known as "Pentecost."
+CONCLUDING DAYS OF PASSOVER (Pesach) During the last two days of Passover, no work is permitted.
+SHAVUOT (Feast of Weeks) Shavuot, the Feast of Weeks, is also known as "Pentecost."
 According to Rabbinic tradition, the Ten Commandments were given on this day.
 It is traditional to eat meals containing dairy during Shavuot.
-THE SELECTION SET OF THE SELECTION OF TH